wanyann/wanyann.github.io/content/en/pages/docs/tb-mini.md

 ![image](/images/keyboards/tb-mini01.jpg)

 ## Connection
-- When connecting the keyboard to the computer, make sure the USB-C cable is firmly inserted into the connector
+- When connecting trackball to the computer, make sure the USB-C cable is firmly inserted into the connector

 ## Customizing device
 Please refer to the [Vial guide](/pages/docs/vial)